-When writing to Timer X (TX) is executed, the value is written to both the timer X latch and Timer X.
+When writing to Prescaler X (PREX) and Timer X (TX) is executed, writing to "latch only" or "latch and prescaler (timer)" can be selected by the setting value of the timer X write control bit.
 When reading from Prescaler X (PREX) and Timer X (TX) is executed, each count value is read out.